 Without being told I knew that this was by no means the end of the story.

 Another reason the woman had called me was to enlist my help in getting one of Graham’s unfinished designs through final engineering and manufacture.
 I was astonished but I was also intrigued.
-I thought to myself, what were the odds that this design would ever surface again, especially after Graham’s death, and that I, of all people, would be the point of nexus required to get it to market?
+I thought to myself, what were the odds that this design would ever surface again, especially after Graham’s death, and that I, of all people, could be the point of nexus required to get it to market or see it consigned to the ash heap of never-produced high end design??

 Graham’s amplifier was made to look like a Music Reference amplifier.
 Roger liked to say that he had designed Music Reference amplifiers, especially the RM-9, to look as if they had been built by someone in his garage, but by someone who had access to certain elements of construction that would never be attainable to someone building something by himself.
 It was one of the first products to use a 6061 T6 aluminum top plate.
 The nomenclature was done in a technique called Anofax that would never wear out the way conventionally silk-screened lettering would.
 Each of the three transformers were hand-wound by either Roger or a technician who made guitar pickups for Seymour Duncan who Roger had trained in the exacting art and science of transformer winding.
 Once wound, the transformers were vacuum potted into enameled transformer cans.
 It was a tricky, laborious and time-consuming process from start to finish.